 TULCEA to DURANKULAK

 Our morning itinerary shall be dependent on how well we have done with finding our target species!
-During the afternoon, we shall re-trace our steps, returning to Bulgaria and birding at various stops en route.
+In the afternoon, we will re-trace our steps, returning to Bulgaria and making birding stops en route.
 Overnight near Durankulak Lake.

 LAKE VARNA, BULGARIA

-Today we shall spend the morning exploring the wetland areas again for our last chances of watching and photographing geese before taking the short journey to Varna.
-We will have time to explore some woodland for woodpeckers, particularly Grey-headed Woodpecker and Middle Spotted Woodpecker before spending our last few hours birding the area around Lake Varna for species such as Sombre Tit, Pygmy Cormorant and Hawfinch.
-We shall then transfer to the airport for an early evening return flight to the UK.
+Today we will spend the morning exploring the wetland areas for our last chances of watching and photographing geese before travelling to Varna.
+We will explore some woodland for woodpeckers, particularly Grey-headed Woodpecker and Middle Spotted Woodpecker before spending our last few hours birding the area around Lake Varna for species such as Sombre Tit, Pygmy Cormorant and Hawfinch.
+Transfer to the airport for an early evening return flight to the UK.